mlflow/mlflow/docs/source/plugins.rst

 - Use the MLflow client to communicate with other REST APIs, e.g. your organization's existing experiment-tracking APIs
 - Automatically capture additional metadata as run tags, e.g. the git repository associated with a run
+- Add new backend to execute MLflow Project entrypoints.

 The MLflow Python API supports several types of plugins: